polymonster/polymonster.github.io/_posts/2022-01-24-bulding-new-engine-in-rust.md

 I thought modern C++ would be a good starting point, I was going to go all in with C++20 and so I started to think about engine features I wanted, but almost immediately I got stuck in my tracks and wasn’t sure what to do.
 My first sticking point was with serialisation, JSON and more specifically reflection.
 In the engine I have developed at work we have this code generator tool called `serj`, lovingly named after the excellent [Serde](https://serde.rs) for Rust.
 It can generate automatic C++ to JSON serialisation and deserialisation code, as well as ImGui property browsers and other “Mad Scientist” features like swizzling SoA to AoS for serialising data-oriented component arrays.
 It’s a really useful tool, but It was developed for work so I felt like it wouldn’t be appropriate to use this code (and make it open source).
 If I were to implement something similar from scratch, it would end up being the same or similar to `serj` so I felt like this option was off the table.
 I looked into C++ Reflection which is still not widely available and other approaches to reflection require macros and other boilerplate code which I wasn’t keen on.
 I evaluated quite a lot of ideas and I spent a good few days thinking about it.
 The [circle](https://www.circle-lang.org) compiler has some crazily good looking features but is Linux only which is prohibitive for me as I want something cross platform.

 I’ve spent the past 20 years building C++ game engines.
 So why start making another one?
 Well, to focus on modern graphics and have a clean slate was one reason, but learning another programming language in the process might broaden my horizons even further and give me opportunity to learn a lot more.
+So I decided since I so desperately wanted the serialisation support that serde provided in Rust, why not just use Rust instead of C++?

 ## Why Build Your Own Tech?